sd19spring/adventure-unlocked/README.md

 TODO: Gif of text animation

-## Results

-The final game of Adventure Unlocked features the ability for player's to create and enjoy a unique generative game.

-TODO: Add screenshots and detailed results when game is complete.

 ## Software Impact

 The game, as a whole, has very few ethical implications, but the story may be misinterpreted.
 As a result, we decided that the story is about you, the player, interacting with a generative world.
 With all generation, though, there is an inherit bias in what is created on each time through the game as what is generated is limited to what considered implications the developers were conscious about, and any simulation hasn't yet been capable of reflecting the real world.
 We have tried to be careful with what gameplay we introduce in each cycle of the game and remove any bias that may be possible.